 Transportation in Chippokes Plantation State Park

 Chippokes Plantation State Park is located in Surry County, Virginia.
-It is accessible via Route 10, with easy access to interstates 95 and 295.
-The main entrance is down Route 634.
-It is important to note that there are weight restrictions on Highgate Road off of Route 10, with vehicles needing to be less than three tons.
+It is accessible via VA-10, with easy access to I-95 and I-295.
+The main entrance is down SR-634.
+It is important to note that there are weight restrictions on Highgate Road off VA-10, prohibiting vehicles over three tons.

 Campgrounds and parking in Chippokes Plantation State Park